.NET

 .NET Standard

 .NET Standard essentially serves as a transition between all the .NET implementations prior to .NET 5 (Framework, Core, Mono, etc.).
-It’s expected to be fully deprecated with .NET 6.
-For now, .NET Standard can be a good method for migrating your NuGet libraries from .NET Framework to .NET 5+.
+For now, no new versions of .NET Standard will be released, but .NET 5, .NET 6, and all future versions will continue to support .NET Standard 2.1 and earlier.

 So What?